desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 treated as "Insecure".

-Contrariwise, when the validation of the DNSKEY RRset succeeded, all the contained supported keys with the "ZONE" bit set and the "REVOKE" bit unset are valid signers of zone data.
+Contrariwise, when the validation of the DNSKEY RRset succeeded, all the contained supported keys with the "ZONE" bit set that are not revoked are valid signing keys of zone data.
 Any such key (there's at least one) may be used to validate RRsets of the zone, including keys not directly referenced by or whose algorithm does not appear in the DS RRset (or trust anchor set).